The sweet rush of endorphins, the noticeable changes to your body and the big boost in confidence just can’t be beaten.

 While you might expect to be completely exhausted from going flat-out at the gym, over-training can actually affect your sleep patterns in a negative way.
 Your body is more likely to be restless and in a high state of alert, making sleepless nights a more common occurrence.

-If you want to maximise your muscle growth, sometimes it pays to put the dumbbells down.
-As we’ve already mentioned above, resistance training causes microscopic tears in your muscle fibres.
-Your body then generously repairs and strengthens these damaged fibres, which slowly leads to increased strength and – you’ve guessed it – growth.
+If you want to maximise your muscle growth, sometimes it pays to put the dumbells down.
+As we’ve already mentioned above, resistance training causes microscopic tears in your muscle fibers.
+Your body then generously repairs and strengthens these damaged fibers, which slowly leads to increased strength and – you’ve guessed it – growth.
 If you’re constantly curling iron without giving your body the time it needs to recuperate, don’t be surprised if your muscles wave the white flag.

 It’s clear, then, that rest days aren’t just a necessity when it comes to a successful exercise regime – they’re downright crucial.
 If you work hard in the gym and want to push past the plateau, give your body the relaxing reward it deserves with some much-needed rest and recuperation.
 Your body will thank you.